Program Quick Facts

 A: Clinical contact hours take place Monday-Friday, typically between 7am-6pm, because of primary care and outpatient facility hours of operation; however, certain clinical sites have evening and weekend hours.
 When students reach the clinical courses, they should anticipate being in clinicals 2-3 days a week.

 Q: Who employs PMHNPs?

-A: Mental health clinics, rehabilitation centers, emergency departments, correctional settings, partial hospitalization programs, psychiatric hospitals, inpatient mental health facilities, private practice settings, state mental health departments, primary care clinics, school or college settings, telepsychiatry opportunities, substance abuse and recovery programs, child and adolescent assessment centers, mental health crisis clinics.
+A: PMHNPs can be employed at mental health clinics, rehabilitation centers, emergency departments, correctional settings, partial hospitalization programs, psychiatric hospitals, inpatient mental health facilities, private practice settings, state mental health departments, primary care clinics, school or college settings, telepsychiatry opportunities, substance abuse and recovery programs, child and adolescent assessment centers, and mental health crisis clinics.

 Coordinator, Psychiatric Nurse Practitioner Program Track (Email)